xstevenyung/astro-htmx/README.md

 ### Manual Install

-First, install the `@astrojs/alpinejs` package using your package manager.
+First, install the `astro-htmx` package using your package manager.
 If you're using npm or aren't sure, run this in the terminal:

 ```sh
 npm install astro-htmx
 ```

 Most package managers will install associated peer dependencies as well.
-However, if you see a "Cannot find package 'alpinejs'" (or similar) warning when you start up Astro, you'll need to manually install Alpine.js yourself:
+However, if you see a "Cannot find package 'htmx.org'" (or similar) warning when you start up Astro, you'll need to manually install HTMX yourself:

 ```sh
 npm install htmx.org